dhdan97/dans-dialog/README.md

 Would you like to run this locally?
 Here's what you need to do:

-**Note: Locally, the blog content will be unable to be rendered due to secrets not being available.**
+**Note: Locally, the blog content will be unable to be rendered due to secrets not being available.
+Also requires Gatsby CLI to be installed**
 - Git clone/fork this repository into your local system.
 - Navigate to the root file using your terminal.
 - Install dependencies with ``npm install``.